 The polymeric substances, which have a detectable size for the measurement, but are not retained in the handsheet are negligible.

-If the penetration test cannot be performed in advance (see 7.4), and therefore is unknown it is recommended to prepare handsheet samples having a thickness of max.
+If the penetration test cannot be performed in advance (see 7.4), and therefore is unknown, it is recommended to prepare handsheet samples having a thickness of max.
 100 µm for recycled pulps.

 When preparing several handsheets from the same pulp sample, the weight of the suspension used for the handsheet forming should be the same for each handsheet.

-Determine the oven-dry grammage of the handsheets according to ISO 5270.
+Determine the oven-dry grammage of the handsheets in accordance with ISO 5270.

 When material balances for stickies, or the sticky separation efficiency of stock preparation equipment respectively a sub-system are determined, the grammage of individual handsheets made from stock samples taken at different positions within the process should not vary more than ±10 % from their average grammage.